What are dental inlays and onlays?

 Do I need a dental inlay or onlay?

 You may need a dental inlay or onlay if a tooth is damaged or decayed.
-The dental inlay or onlay can restore the tooth’s structure, function, and health.
-Because our dental inlays and onlays are typically created from porcelain, they also restore the tooth’s appearance.
+These treatments can restore the tooth’s structure, function and health.
+Because these restoration are typically created from porcelain, they also restore the tooth’s appearance.